-Vice-President: Thane Chambers
+President: Thane Chambers

-Past President: Sandy Campbell
+Past President: Janice Kung

 Treasurer: Laura Hamonic

-Student Rep (2nd year): Pamela Ridley
+Student Rep (2nd year): Tabatha Plesuk

-Student Rep (1st year): Tabatha Plesuk
+Student Rep (1st year): Kayla Reddecliff

 Executive Member Bios

-Thane Chambers (Vice President/President-Elect)
+Thane Chambers (President)

 Thane Chambers graduated from the School of Library and Information Studies at the University of Alberta in 2007.
 She spent the past 10 years working a health librarian at the J.W.
 Scott Health Sciences Library at the University of Alberta.
 She been a member of NAHLA since she was a student and has been involved in many aspects of NAHLA.
 From 2009-2011 she was the Vice President, President, and Past President, has presented at various Leading Edge Workshops, and was on the CHLA Conference Planning Committee this past year.
 She is very interested in the longevity of NAHLA and ensuring that it is relevant to its members.
-She is looking forward to this opportunity to contribute to the NAHLA executive for a second time.
+She is looking forward to this opportunity to contribute to the NAHLA executive for the second time.

-Sandy Campbell (Past President)
+Janice Kung (Past President)